Sage-Bionetworks/sage-monorepo/docs/using-nx.md

 For example:

 ```
-apps/web-app      <---- app named `web-app`
+apps/web-app          <---- app
-libs/web          <---- app-specific libraries
+libs/web-app          <---- app-specific libraries
 ```

-Note: We would probably rename the above app `challenge-registry` the day this monorepo hosts more than one web applications.
-We would then have:
+If more than one web app was added to the monorepo, say `booking` and `check-in` for an airline, the file structure would look something like this:

 ```
+apps/booking               <---- app
-apps/challenge-registry-app        <---- app named `web-app`
+apps/check-in              <---- app
+libs/booking               <---- app-specific libraries
-libs/challenge-registry-app        <---- app-specific libraries
+libs/check-in              <---- app-specific libraries
 ```

 ### Type (What is in the library)